-- Participants lead development of their own individual service plans. - Ensure that all services are voluntary and that no participant is required to participate in a particular activity in order to receive services. - Integrate participant (or those who choose not to participate) in decision-making at every level, including program/service development, delivery, and evaluation. - People with lived experience, who participate in decision-making and program development, should be paid for their time. - Have written procedures and policies, as well as an accessible and transparent grievance process, that ensure staff and volunteers provide respectful and effective services.
+- Participants lead development of their own individual service plans. - Ensure that all services are voluntary and that no participant is required to participate in a particular activity in order to receive services. - Integrate participant (or those who choose not to participate) in decisionmaking at every level, including program/service development, delivery, and evaluation. - People with lived experience, who participate in decision-making and program development, are paid for their time.

+- Have written procedures and policies, as well as an accessible and transparent grievance process, that ensure staff and volunteers provide respectful and effective services. - Board of directors must include at least one person with lived experience of homelessness.